Ricky Ortiz

-Richard Young (born May 12, 1975) is an American retired professional wrestler and former football player.
+Richard Young (born May 12, 1975) is an American former professional wrestler and football player.
 He is best known for his work with WWE performing under the ring name Ricky Ortiz.

-Young spent time in the XFL, the Canadian Football League (CFL), the Arena Football League (AFL), and the National Football League (NFL).
+Young spent time in the XFL, Canadian Football League (CFL), and Arena Football League (AFL).

 Football career

 College

 Young spent two years at Glendale Community College in Glendale, Arizona.
 He then transferred to the University of Tulsa and played for the Tulsa Golden Hurricane.
 He was a two-year letter winner.
 He played 22 career games and was credited with 177 tackles as a linebacker.

 Professional football

-After college, Young spent training camp of the 1998 season with the NFL's Kansas City Chiefs, and was on the team's practice squad during the season.
-After the year, he went to the Canadian Football League (CFL) and played for the Saskatchewan Roughriders.
+After college, Young attended minicamp with the Kansas City Chiefs on a tryout basis.
+In 1999, he went to the Canadian Football League (CFL) and played for the Saskatchewan Roughriders.
 He spent the 2000 and 2001 seasons in the Arena Football League with the Milwaukee Mustangs.
 In the AFL, Young played both fullback and linebacker.
 Following the AFL, Young joined the short-lived XFL with the Orlando Rage.
 After the league folded, Young attempted to make the Jacksonville Jaguars roster, but was waived during training camp.
 He rejoined the AFL, this time with the Indiana Firebirds, in 2002.
 He would spend the next two years in Indiana before joining the Colorado Crush in 2004.
 In 2003, he led all AFL middle linebackers with 4.0 sacks.